Sage-Bionetworks/portalsDocs/articles/making_a_project.md

 ---

-# What is a Synapse Project?
+# Projects in Synapse

-Synapse `Projects` are online workspaces where researchers can collaborate and organize their work, regardless of whether they're working independently, collaborating in small working groups, or sharing their research across large consortia.
-Here are just a few things you can do with a Synapse Project:
+`Projects` in Synapse serve as workspaces where researchers collaborate.
+Researchers using Synapse can work in private or collaborate in groups.
+Some users share their research across large consortia.
+Projects support the following:

 * **Organize Your Work**: With Synapse you can organize the parts in your workflow (data, code, etc) into a hierarchy like a file system.
 With the tabs across the top of each project, you can easily navigate to your [Wikis](http://docs.synapse.org/articles/wikis.html), [Files and Folders](http://docs.synapse.org/articles/files_and_versioning.html), SQL-based [Tables](http://docs.synapse.org/articles/tables.html), and even conduct conversations using [Discussion Forums](http://docs.synapse.org/articles/discussion.html).